xyproto/cxx/README.md

 * `include/` should contain all include files belonging to the project.
 * `common/` should contain all source code that can be shared between multiple executables.
-* The top level directory, or `src/`, or a custom direct should contain at least one source file containing a `main` function.
+* The top level directory, or `src/`, or a custom directory should contain at least one source file containing a `main` function.
 * The name of the produced executable will be the same as the name of the parent directory, or `main` if the parent directory is `src`.
 * `img/` should contain all images.
 * `shaders/` should contain all shaders.